bnaard/yaafc/context/TASKS.md

 - [ ] Use existing basic basic project and understand page creation and template logic (2025-04-14)
 - [ ] Update README.md with setup and usage instructions (2025-04-14)
 - [ ] Create an initial structure for the mkdocs documentation in /docs using the configuration in mkdocs.yml (2025-04-14)
-- [ ] use the existing file yaafc/ui/table.py and change it as seen fit to implement the requirements in PRD01-file and add them to the project (2025-04-14)

 ## Upcoming Tasks